mamedxanli/noroff-bachelors-mammadov/FDP/Thesis.md

 ### 5.1 Introduction

-This chapter will give a high-level overview on the problem and proposed solution.
-All the findings will be summarized and reviewed.
-Accomplishment of objectives and sub-objectives is explored in this chapter.
-Final conclusion on the research and its results is yet another discussion point.
-The chapter is summarized by final suggestions on the future work.
+Cyber security has become an integral management consideration in organizations all over the world.
+Data-driven businesses, online commerce, organizations having heavy if not complete dependency on IT infrastructure have become an important part of the global economy and security of this infrastructure entering as their Achilles' heel, if not addressed adequately.
+With more operations performed online, many businesses and organizations turned into attractive targets for cyber criminals.
+Security cannot be based only on a defensive doctrine anymore. it is necessary to take a proactive approach.

+This study therefore investigated cyber threat intelligence as one measure against these evolving cyber threats, but beyond this, exploring the options available for organizations to implement cost effective and easily deployable solutions, such as honeypots, to gather intelligence data and better prepare themselves against exploitation.

+This chapter will conclude this study by summarizing the main findings and discussing how the objective of this study was addressed.
+Furthermore, the contribution from this study will be highlighted.
+Lastly, some suggestions for future research will be made before sharing some final words in concluding this study.

 ### 5.2 Summary of Findings

-This research aimed to accomplish a number of objectives, addressing a specific problem.
-Among several findings, contributing to the overall result there are few worse to mention specifically.

-Docker has appeared to be an extremely flexible and powerful virtualization solution.
-Its highly configurable nature and impressive performance put it far ahead of any other virtualization solutions.
-A tiny footprint is another advantage, making container technology a platform of choice for research and development projects, although not restricting to them.

-Software packages used for calculating the geolocation of a host from an IP address rely heavily on back-end databases.
-Not all the IP addresses can be precisely mapped to a geolocation due to outdated entries in databases it is checked against.
-Although, for the majority of cases this mapping is accurate enough, this fact needs to be taken into the consideration.

-The prototype built in Chapter 4 revealed other interesting findings as soon as it went online.
-Despite the fact that SSH listener was published on the Internet on non-standard port TCP 2222, it almost immediately attracted attention of potential attackers.
-Within the first 6 hours a number of attempts to login and gain access have been made from US, Russia and China.
-This is a good indicator of the scale of scanning, performed by malicious actors on the Internet.
+This study set out to address a specific problem by achieving various objectives.
+In doing so, this study made numerous conclusions along the way which contributed to the outcome.
+Notably, the following stemmed out of this study.

+Literature review within Chapter 2 indicated that malicious actors are growing stronger, adding new technologies, skills and techniques under their belts.
+Cyber attacks can cause devastating damage, threatening the global economy and public security.
+Cyber Threat Intelligence (TI) data collection and analysis is of absolute necessity for any successful business strategy.
+Honeypots attract malicious actors and help to gather valuable information about their techniques and potential.
+Using honeypot collected data as an integral part of IPS systems contributes significantly in their efficiency and potential to mitigate cyber threats.

+Chapter 2 additionally outlined how SSH is one of the most attractive protocols to attack due to its main purpose - remote system control and management.
+SSH Honeypots are interesting targets to attack and explore for almost any malicious actor.
+Building an SSH Honeypot system which is easy to set up and use involves a certain level of automation.
+Furthermore, it was determined that Docker is a light, efficient and free solution, fitting perfectly into the honeypot system architecture.
+Python and Linux shell scripting are another two components solving problems of manual configuration.

+InfluxDB is a database of choice for time-series oriented applications.
+Chapter 2 highlighted that data visualization can be done in many different ways and employing various tools available on the market.
+Grafana is one solution to address the problem of ready user interface, easy to integrate and adapt to necessary requirements.
+The combination of the solutions mentioned seems to be a good match for building a complete application to collect, process, visualize and analyze TI data, revealing geographical location of malicious actors.

+Chapter 3 outlined the desired functionality for the solution to be built.
+General workflow and theoretical honeypot architecture model have been defined in this chapter.
+SSH honeypot has been chosen as a collector of TI data.
+Docker is proposed as a virtualization and automation platform.
+Docker Compose is considered as an orchestration solution.
+Network and host configurations are kept as close to default as possible with only minimum necessary alterations to forward traffic from perimeter router to the SSH listener on the honeypot container.
+Following the theoretical architecture, proof of concept prototype has been built and presented.
+In order to explain the setup, step by step instructions are offered starting with the definition of Docker container and flowing through the necessary routines to have the complete solution up and running.

+The Chapter 4 investigates the performance of the actual solution, running as a proof of concept prototype.
+Configuration of Grafana front-end is a straightforward process.
+Grafana offers a great deal of pre-built tools and third-party plugins helping to visualize the data of interest within minutes.
+Graphs and maps are intuitive to configure, generously offering various ways to get the expected output.
+There were only two graphs and one map configured for the purpose of this work.
+Although, many more different graphs and other visualization options are available for the same set of data.

 ### 5.3 Accomplishment of Objectives

-#### 5.3.1 Primary Objective
+#### 5.3.1 Objective

-The primary objective of this study is to develop an easily deployable sensor solution, to gather and visualize geolocation intelligence on possible threats.
+The primary objective of this study involved developing an open source, cost effective and easily deployable sensor solution to gather and visualize geolocation intelligence around possible cyber threats.
+To achieve this objective, numerous sub-objectives had to be accomplished.
+These included:

-#### 5.3.2 Sub-Objectives

-In order to accomplish the main objective, a few sub-objectives were set and accomplished, such as:

 - Explore intelligence gathering solutions, specifically looking at honeypots and the integration of various platforms and visualization tools.

 - Develop a Docker based honeypot solution which listens for network traffic on SSH Port 22, then logs source IP information and visualizes geographic attack data for threat analysis.

 - Analyze intelligence data over a period and determine the viability of the proposed solution.

+The first of these sub-objectives was to explore intelligence gathering solutions with a specific focus on honeypots and integration between various platforms and visualization tools.
+Consequently, this sub-objective was achieved in Chapter 2.
+The literature review conducted on the topic, covered a broad range of research in this domain.
+Conclusions drawn from the Chapter 2 explored various solutions involved directly in intelligence collection and some underlying technologies, helping to bind separate tools in one single bundle.

+Chapter 3 addressed the second sub-objective, which was to develop an easily deployable SSH honeypot, collecting and processing intelligence data, and visualizing it.
+A theoretical model and proof of concept prototype were proposed in this chapter to provide a possible means to this end.

+Lastly, the third and final sub-objective was met, which was to analyze threat intelligence data visualized and determine if the proposed solution has provided the expected results.
+Chapter 4 discussed this in detail and highlighted some data that could be of interest to those who deal with threat intelligence as a proactive defense mechanism.

+In summary, these three sub-objectives collectively addressed the primary objective of this study.
+A theoretical architecture, accompanied by a working deployable and scalable honeypot TI solution that could be replicated in any environment and expanded to fit the needs of an organization, was delivered.

-#### 5.3.3 Accomplishment
+#### 5.3.2 Accomplishment

+The first sub-objective was accomplished by collecting and analyzing data on previous work and existing solutions.
+The gathered information contained details on specific technologies and their combination, such as honeypots, Docker automation and orchestration tools, and Grafana data visualization platform.

+The second sub-objective was accomplished by employing Docker and Docker Compose solutions to build a set of container images with all the tools embedded and configured automatically during the deployment.
+A Python application has been developed to process the data collected by SSH honeypot, and write data of interest to the InfluxDB database and visualize it after the Grafana front-end solution.

+The third sub-objective was accomplished in Chapter 4 showing specific graphs and the map, visualizing geolocation information of malicious actors, making login attempts on the SSH honeypot.

 The primary objective of the study was achieved by developing a complete solution, consisting of multiple components, serving the purpose.
-First component built is the data collector, a honeypot solution attracting malicious actors to make their attempts to login.
-The second component is a Python application, parsing the data of interest, formatting it and adding to a database.
-The next component is responsible for data visualization, fetching the data from the database and visualizing it.
-All the components mentioned are wrapped into a Docker container solution with some elements of orchestration.
-Docker bundles all components into one single package, requiring very little interaction from a user in order to have it running.
-The primary objective was successfully accomplished with no deviations from the initial plan.

-Sub-objectives of the study were accomplished also according to initial planning.
-Literature research explores various existing solutions and previous work on the matter.
-Honeypots, virtualization platforms, visualization solutions and potential for integration of these components were reviewed through the literature research, emphasizing strong sides of previous attempts and looking for a room for improvements.

-Docker container solution was successfully employed for the research.
-Attempt to make the most of Docker's powerful and flexible structure has been made.
-Different components were gathered and grouped under multiple containers.
-Docker Compose orchestration tool provided an abstraction layer, wrapping multiple containers in one single infrastructure, running the solution, collecting and processing data, and finally visualizing the end product.

-The last sub-objective was accomplished by analyzing the data over a period of time and drawing consecutive conclusions (Chapter 5, 5.2 Summary of Findings).

 ### 5.4 Conclusions

-The final conclusion on the research is that sensors and honeypot solutions published on the Internet are great sources of Threat Intelligence data, enabling interested parties to collect, analyze and conclude on it.
-Geolocation data, calculated from TI raw data helps to understand better malicious activities on the global Internet during different events, time periods and specific incidents.
+Sensors and honeypot solutions freely available on the Internet are great sources of Threat Intelligence data, enabling interested parties to collect, analyze and draw conclusions in order to assist in cyber defenses.
+Geolocation data, calculated from raw TI data helps to understand better malicious activities on the global Internet during different events, time periods and specific incidents.
 Malicious actors hunting for prey on the Internet have specific interests, more or less tied to their geography.
-Revealing the scale of attacks and their vectors and linking them to specific geographical locations helps to obtain valuable intelligence information, assisting to draw further conclusions, improve security strategies and defence mechanisms.
+Revealing the scale of attacks and their vectors and linking them to specific geographical locations help to obtain valuable intelligence information, assisting to draw further conclusions, improve security strategies and defense mechanisms.

-Another important conclusion is that despite continuous efforts by academic researchers, commercial parties and Open Source enthusiasts, there is a big potential for improvement of existing solutions and developing new ones.
+Furthermore, despite continuous efforts by academic researchers, commercial parties and Open Source enthusiasts, there is a big potential for improvement of existing solutions and developing new ones.
 The market still lacks affordable generic TI solutions providing geolocation intelligence that are easy to deploy and operate.
 Demand on TI solutions, having potential to be paired with other security technologies, is growing.
 More research and attempts to convert existing solutions to effective tools to be seen in the years coming.

 ### 5.5 Suggestions for Future Research

-This work could not possibly answer all the questions related to the area of research.
-By achieving the main and subsequent objectives and addressing a particular problem, it opens new opportunities for further work on the area.
+Future research is required to expand on the work performed as this study could not possibly address all the aspects of threat intelligence and scale to all the needs of the cyber security community.
+However, having achieved the primary and sub-objectives and addressing the defined problem, which essentially forms part of a much bigger picture, it opens new opportunities for further work on the area.
 One of the topics for future research could be calculating more precise geolocation information by implementing and maintaining a local geodata database.
-The database should be cross-checking and updating with similar existing databases for more precise data.
-Application layer, maintaining the database has to have a logic for discarding fake or outdated information and committing the best data available at the moment of processing.
+The database would have to be cross-checking and updating with similar existing databases for more precise data.

 Another relevant area for future research could be integration of the proposed TI solution with IPS systems, taking actions on specific metrics and alerts triggered by TI data.
 This can be a complicated task due to the probability of a high amount of false-positives, triggering unnecessary actions on the IPS side.
 That implies high-accuracy tuning of the TI solution and IPS system, to avoid noise and false-positive alerts.

-The last suggestion for a future work is adding static reporting capabilities to the proposed TI solution.
+The final suggestion for future work is to add static reporting capabilities to the proposed TI solution.
 To address it, a number of filters and report generating software modules have to be added to the Python application server.
 Python programming language has a variety of available modules, generating PDF and many other file formats.
 Some adaptation of third-party software modules might be required in order to accomplish this task.

 <div style="page-break-after: always;"></div>